algolia/algoliasearch-client-go/website/docs/contributing/testing/common-test-suite.md

-          "testName": "the descriptive name test (default to `method`)", "testIndex": "the index of the test to avoid duplicate function name", "hasParameters": "true if the method has parameters, useful for `GET` requests", "parameters": {
+          "testName": "the descriptive name test (default to `method`)", "testIndex": "the index of the test to avoid duplicate function name", "hasParameters": "true if the method has parameters, useful for `GET` requests", "assertNullBody": "true if the method does not have a body, useful to assert if `GET` and `DELETE` requests are correctly parsed", "parameters": {
             // Object of all parameters with their name, to be used for languages that require the parameter name "parameterName": "value"